100678 Capt Pinckney P.H - Special Air Service (SAS)

 Another planned operation was to go to France again, this time to steal a FW.190 aircraft from one of the coastal airfields.
 The aircraft had just been introduced into service and far out-classed our own Spitfire Mk.5 so one was needed for evaluation.
 The plan was to take a test pilot with the party, who would then fly the aircraft back.
 This story was told by Jeffrey Quill, the pilot, who was not very keen on the idea and was delighted when, two days before the planned raid, a German pilot who thinking himself over France, landed his FW.190 at RAF Pembrey in Wales.
 The RAF boffins were delighted with their gift and the raid was called off, much to the disgust of Capt Pinckney.
 Jeffrey Quill's comments are not recorded.
 [Note: See below for a correction and update on several comments in this paragraph, by Sarah Quill]

-On 6 September 1943 Capt Phillip Pinckney and two teams of six dropped behind the line near Bologna where they were required to attack the rail network.
+On 6 Sep 1943 Capt Philip Pinckney and two teams of six dropped behind the line near Bologna where they were required to attack the rail network.

 This team was able to blow up the target bridges and railway lines, even catching one train in a tunnel.
 They returned to the allied lines after approximately 53 days, only one man short who was taken ill and had to be left behind to spend the rest of the war in a POW camp.
 Had he not lied about his identity he would have been shot as a Commando.

-It was later discovered that Capt Phillip Pinckney had himself been captured and shot.
-It is recorded that he died on 17 September.
+It was later discovered that Capt Philip Pinckney had himself been captured and shot.
+It is recorded that he died on 7 Sep 1943.
 There is also some evidence that all of the other section were caught and shot.

 Capt Pinckney is buried in a British Military Cemetery, 5km east of Florence.